frank26080115/alpha-fairy/INSTRUCTIONS.md

 The big button is used to either enter a menu item, or activate a menu item.

 The power button turns the device on, and holding it down for 4 seconds (or more) will shutdown the device.
 It also acts as an exit button when you press it quickly.

+When the battery is low, recharge the remote with an USB-C cable.

 ## Usage of Features